 Active Duty Members and Veterans of the US Armed Forces may be eligible for education benefits under the GI Bill® , as well as eligible dependents.
 The official source of information about educational benefits under the GI Bill® is the Department of Veterans Affairs (VA) at www.gibill.va.gov.
 Please refer to the VA's website to learn more about the individual benefits for which you may be eligible.

 Marist College does participate in the Yellow Ribbon Program for undergraduate students eligible at 100% for Chapter 33 Post 9/11 Benefits.
 Active duty members are not eligible for Yellow Ribbon.
 Students must formally apply to the Yellow Ribbon Program and they may do so on the Veteran Benefit Registration form below.
 Please note: the College has a limited number of Yellow Ribbon spaces available in the program.
 Eligible students must apply and the applicants are accepted into the program on a first-come-first-served basis.
 Please refer to the VA website for more information about the Yellow Ribbon Program, www.gibill.va.gov.

-After you have applied to the VA for GI Bill® Benefits, you will need to submit a Veteran Benefit Registration form and several documents to the Certifying Official at Marist to begin using your benefits at Marist College.
-The following link is the Veteran Benefit Registration form, a fillable PDF form that will send your information to the Certifying Official by email.
+After you have applied to the VA for GI Bill® Benefits, you will need to submit a Veteran Benefit Registration form and several documents to the School Certifying Official to begin using your benefits at Marist College.
+The following link is the Veteran Benefit Registration form.

 Print out and complete the Veteran Benefit Registration form and send it along with the required documents via US Postal Service to: Marist College, Office of the Registrar, 3399 North Road, Poughkeepsie, NY 12601 or fax it to 845-575-3129.

 - Veteran Benefit Registration form (see link above)